This post may contain affiliate links. Please read my disclosure policy.

 - Slice Against the Grain: When you’re ready to slice the beef, make sure you cut against the grain.
 This makes each bite more tender and enjoyable.

 The cooked beef and dipping sauce can be stored in an air tight container in the fridge for up to 4 days.
 These ingredients can also be frozen for up to 3 months but be sure they are cool before freezing.

-- 4 lb ribeye loin boneless or chuck roast or sirloin
+- 4 pound ribeye loin (boneless or chuck roast or sirloin)

 - 2 bay leaves

 - 3 cups beef broth (low sodium)